nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 of Realestatepro

 ## Property
-The `Property` is a new attribute that can be added to a `Person` that represents a real estate property listing.
-A `Person` is able to hold multiple properties including none.
+The `Property` is a new attribute that can be added to a `person` that represents a real estate property listing.
+A `person` is able to hold multiple properties including none.

 The `Property` itself consists of the following attributes: `Region`, `Address`, `Size`, `Price`.